 The Inflation Reduction Act ("IRA") enacted on August 16, 2022, introduced new provisions including a 15% corporate book minimum tax and a 1% excise tax on net share repurchases with both taxes effective beginning in fiscal year 2023 for NRG.
-The Company will continue to evaluate the impact of the corporate book minimum tax when the U.S. Treasury and the IRS release further guidance.
+The Company derivative instruments.
+NRG will continue to evaluate the impact of the corporate book minimum tax when CAMT if further guidance is provided by the U.S. Treasury and/or the IRS release further guidance.
+IRS.